mrcnski/signor.dev/resume.md

 ## Summary

-Professional software developer with **6 years of experience** in full stack development and 4 years of experience working remotely.
+**Senior Software Developer** with **6 years of experience** in full stack development and 4 years of experience working remotely.
 Provides robust, well-tested and maintainable solutions.

 ## Skills